 - Helps in protein synthesis

-Can Bearded Dragons Eat Tomato Leaves or Stem?
+Can Bearded Dragons Feed on Tomato Leaves or Stem?

 Leaves and stems of a tomato plant should not be fed on bearded dragons because they are highly toxic.
-They are rich in alkaloids (tomatine and solanine) which negatively impacts on the animal’s physiology.
+They are rich in alkaloids (tomatine and solanine) which negatively impact the animal’s physiology.

 Being in the family of nightshade plants, tomato leaves and stems contain solanine which is a highly poisonous compound.
 Tomatine which is found in the entire tomato plant tends to be concentrated in the stem and leaves.